loginom/loginom-help-en-omegat/data/integration/web-services/README.md

 The following Loginom platform components are required for the web services integration and operation:

 * [Server](https://loginom.ru/platform/pricing#component-server) is the main platform component.
-It completes the loading, calculation, model training, visualisation, right management and other tasks.
+It completes the loading, calculation, model training, visualization, right management and other tasks.
 * [Integrator](https://loginom.ru/platform/pricing#component-integrator): the component responsible for publication of own web services based on the packages created in Loginom.
 It is used in combination with [IIS](https://ru.wikipedia.org/wiki/Internet_Information_Services) creating a separate application in it.
 * [Adapter](https://loginom.ru/platform/pricing#component-adapter): optional component.
 It is required for interaction with non-standard web services, for example, with credit reference bureau.